 Why are so many people spending so much time trying to make it work, trying to force it to work?

-Using Lean Scheduling in your Job Shop — doesn’t make sense!
+Using Lean Manufacturing in your Job Shop — doesn’t make sense!

 How do you establish a takt time when a job may or may not repeat?
 And even if it does repeat, there will be many jobs in between.
 Lean defines takt time as the “heartbeat” of a lean production system because it paces production to demand and is calculated by dividing available production time by customer demand.